Basic Tutorial

 This tutorial builds a pipeline that reads a sample CSV file from an HTTP resource URL, processes the data to convert the data type of several fields, and then writes the data to a JSON file on your local machine.

-The sample CSV file includes some invalid data, so you'll also see how StreamSets handles errors when you preview the pipeline.
+The sample CSV file includes some invalid data, so you'll also see how IBM StreamSets handles errors when you preview the pipeline.

 -